exanauts/ExaPF.jl/CONTRIBUTING.md

 ## Contributing to the code base

 ### Workflow
-All the development workflow is based on Git.
-The development process has some particularities, as the development branch is not set to `master`, but instead to `develop`.
-In a nutshell,
+Our development workflow is based on a mildly simplified version of [gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
+Thus, we have at least two active branches

-- `master` is the last stable release of ExaPF.
+- `master` which is the lastest stable release of ExaPF,
-- `develop` is the current development branch, and as is, could be unstable.
+- and `develop` which is the current development branch, and as is, could be unstable.

-At each release, the development branch is merged inside `master` before tagging the next release.
-In addition to the unit-tests, we should check before merging `develop` into `master` that:
+At each release, the `develop` branch is merged into `master` through a `release` branch before tagging the next release.
+While in the `release` branch we check that

+- the unit tests passed,
-- we haven't introduced any performance regression (this is tested in the folder `ExaPF/benchmark/`)
+- we haven't introduced any performance regression (this is tested in the folder `ExaPF/benchmark/`),
 - the documentation is building properly, and is up-to-date.

 ### Structure of the code